tc39/proposal-private-fields/README.md

 Each private field declaration creates a lexical binding from a private name to a unique private slot key.

+If an initializer is provided, it is run immediately after the **this** value has been bound to the new object.
+In derived classes, this will occur after the super call is evaluated.

 It is a syntax error if there exists more than one class initializer block.
 The class initializer block is executed once at the end of class definition evaluation.